Color Temperature & CRI

 The old CRI color assessment for light sources had numerous issues, not to mention that the “score” was based on only 8 pastel color swatches.
 CRI gave a decent estimate, perhaps acceptable for consumer products and incandescent lamps, but did not meet the needs of lighting professionals and did poorly at rating LED sources.

-After many years of discussion, the Illuminating Engineering Society (IES) formulated and published a new standard for rating Color Fidelity.
+After many years of discussion, the Illuminating Engineering Society (IES) formulated and published a new standard for rating the color fidelity of light sources.
 Know as TM30-2015, the standard measures a greatly expanded pallet of 99 colors called the Color Evaluation Samples (CES).
-TM30 has been adopted by the International Commission on Illumination (CIE), with some minor revisions, and calls it Rf.
+TM30 was also adopted by the International Commission on Illumination (CIE) and, with some minor revisions, the CIE developed their own color fidelity metric called Rf.
 Over the coming years, an increasing number of manufacturers of LEDs and luminaires will begin publishing the new TM30 performance scores for their products.

 But sometimes more information is desired.
 That’s when the TM30 Color Shift vector graph is useful.
 This graph compares the score of the light source being evaluated with the score of an “ideal” reference of that same Color Temperature.

-Comparing the three graphs will inform you how a light source or luminaire will look in a particular application.
+Comparing the three graphs will inform you how a light source or luminaire will “feel” in a particular application.
+In other words, what colors are being drawn out and what the ambience is being suggested.
 It’s important to remember that, different light sources, with varying TM30 performance, lend themselves to different applications.
 Therefore, a “lower” score does not necessarily mean that one is better than the other.

-The CIE’s slight tweek of TM30 gives a color fidelity metric called Rf.
+The International Commission on Illumination’s slight tweek of TM30 gives a color fidelity metric called Rf.
 The Rf score is an average of all 99 TM30 Color Fidelity measurements.

-It’s important to remember though, that Rf, just like the TM30 Color Fidelity scores it is based on, gives a metric based on color fidelity – how did the light source’s color illumination compare to the reference colors.
+It’s important to remember though, that Rf, just like the older CRI score, gives an averaged metric based on color fidelity.
 Rf does not tell you how individual colors performed.
 As an example, let’s compare two make believe LED consumer lamps from different manufacturers.
 For this example’s sake, both lamps scored perfect on the Color Fidelity test, accept for one color, “CES #5” (one of the red sample colors), where they both scored 80.
 One lamp is over saturated by 20% for CES #5 and the other is under saturated by 20% for CES #5.
 So, both lamps have an Rf score of 80.
 To find the overall color balance differences between the two lamps you would need to view the Color Fidelity scores (Which for this example would show that for both lamps, the CES #5 color scored lower than other colors).
 For more detail, the Hue Angle graph would show why each lamp had an Rf 80 score by indicating over or under saturation.